 Thirdly these machines cannot be used safely or effectively without the person who’s going to use them being properly trained by the manufacturer of the machine.
 In addition to knowing how to tackle client’s unwanted hair or skin conditions, this training will supply the owner with certification necessary for them to obtain proper insurance cover.

 Without this training we’re back to the very real possibility of clients demanding refunds or suing for damages, made worse by the fact that no proper insurance cover will be in place, leaving sole traders in particular with a terrible risk.

-This is unfortunately were the ‘cheap’ and good value factors of a privately sourced, second hand machine can quickly disappear.
+This, unfortunately, is the ‘cheap’ and good value factors of a privately sourced, a second-hand machine can quickly disappear.
 The amount of servicing for such a machine can often be very costly, running into thousands of pounds, especially if the machine has been poorly looked after.
 Then there’s the cost of a replacement bulb – this will range from a few hundred pounds to a couple of thousand depending on the machine.
 Lastly the training, this is likely to be a few hundred pounds too.

-Ryan Smith of High Profile Technologies Ltd, supplier of the InteliBrite ‘intelligent’ IPL systems commented:
+Ryan Smith of High Profile Technologies Ltd, the supplier of the InteliBrite ‘intelligent’ IPL systems commented:

 “We have a very effective programme for the supply of used IPL machines.
 We constantly have customers upgrading machines and returning their used equipment as their business prospers.

-“We offer all second hand units with full refurbishment and servicing, new bulbs, certified training and a fully comprehensive warranty.
-Our customers buying a used InteliBrite machine get exactly the same package that all our customers buying a new machine get."
+“We offer all second-hand units with full refurbishment and servicing, new bulbs, certified training and a fully comprehensive warranty.
+Our customers buying a used InteliBrite machine get exactly the same package that all our customers buying a new machine gets."